 You don't have to draw big and you don't have to add lots of detail.
 Your drawings will look best if you draw in a "frame" that is not the edge of your paper.
-Keep everything clean, and present it as carefully as you can, in a binder, a small portfolio, a CD, or a website or blog.
+Keep everything clean, and present it as carefully as you can.
 Ask your Art teacher for help!

-If you have questions, just contact us, and we'll have an advisor or professor call you back:
+If you have questions, just contact us, and we'll have an advisor or professor email you back: admission@usv.edu